 4.12 Meetings by Telecommunication.
 Any or all of the Members may participate in an annual, regular, or special meeting of the Members by, or the meeting may be conducted through the use of, any means of communication by which all persons participating in the meeting may hear each other during the meeting.
 A Member participating in a meeting by this means is deemed to be present in person at the meeting.

 4.13 Allowed Attendees.
 Only members of the Academy may attend meetings of the Academy; however, invitations to others may be issued upon rare occasions by special vote of the Board.
 Special guests may be invited to attend clinical meetings, luncheons, and dinners at the time of Special or Annual Meetings only by invitation of members of the Academy through the Secretary of the Academy.
-The Chair of the Local Arrangements Committee may invite guests at his/her discretion.

 BOARD OF DIRECTORS

 5.1 Board of Directors.
 The Board shall consist of 11 members: the offices of Immediate Past President, President, President Elect, Treasurer and Secretary shall serve as the Executive Committee of the Academy.
 Other directors will include; one at large-director and the Chairs of five specialty Sections: